argoproj/argo-rollouts/docs/plugins.md

 the [argoproj-labs](https://github.com/argoproj-labs) organization.
 Please open an issue under argo-rollouts requesting a repo which you would be granted admin access on.

-There is also a slight standardization of naming convention for plugin names which are used in the configmap registration, as well as what the plugin uses for locating its specific configuration on rollout or analysis resources.
+There is also a standard naming convention for plugin names used for configmap registration, as well as what the plugin uses for locating its specific configuration on rollout or analysis resources.
 The name needs to be in the form of `<namespace>/<name>` and both <namespace> and <name> have a regular expression check that matches Github's requirements for `username/org` and `repository name`.
-This requirement is in place to help allow multiple creators of the same plugin type to exist such as `<org1>/nginx` and `<org2>/nginx`.
+This requirement is in place to help with allowing multiple creators of the same plugin types to exist such as `<org1>/nginx` and `<org2>/nginx`.
 These names could be based of the repo name such as `argoproj-labs/rollouts-sample_prometheus-metric-plugin` but it is not a requirement.

 There will also be a standard for naming repositories under argoproj-labs in the form of `rollouts-<tool>-<type>-plugin` where `<type>` is say `metric`, or `trafficrouter` and `<tool>` is the software the plugin is for say nginx.